anadeolis/World-Cup-2026-Prediction-Model/README.md

 ### Process and Lessons Learned

 #### Attempt 1: Random Forest
 The first model was a **Random Forest** with basic features.
-Result: **36% accuracy** — barely above random chance (33.3%).
+Result: **36% accuracy** which is barely above random chance (33.3%).

 **Problems identified:**

 1. **Draws were almost never predicted.** Of 72 WC 2026 games in the test set, 38 ended in draws (53%).
 The model only caught 5% of them.
-Draws are structurally hard to predict because the average stats of two evenly matched teams look similar — which is precisely when a draw is most likely.
+Draws are structurally hard to predict because the average stats of two evenly matched teams look similar, which is precisely when a draw is most likely.

 2. **Home advantage confound.** The training set includes matches with a real home team, where home advantage is significant.
 WC games are all on neutral ground.
 The model was learning a home advantage signal that simply doesn't exist in the tournament.

 #### Attempt 2: XGBoost with Incremental Retraining
 I replaced Random Forest with **XGBoost** and added incremental retraining by round: after each completed WC round, those results are added to the training set and the model is retrained before predicting the next round.

-Best result: **60% on Round 2** — above the typical range of professional football prediction models (50–55%).
+Best result: **60% on Round 2** which is above the typical range of professional football prediction models (50–55%).

 **Why was Round 3 worse?**
 The final group stage matchday has a known dynamic: teams already qualified rest key players, teams already eliminated play without pressure, and sometimes mutual draws serve both teams' interests.
-No model can predict this from historical data — it's a structural limitation of the sport.
+No model can predict this from historical data.

 #### Attempt 3: Two-Stage Model
 The draw problem was addressed by splitting prediction into two separate problems: